I Like (Keri Hilson song)

 "I Like" is a song by American singer Keri Hilson.
-It was written and produced by German musicians David Jost & Robin Grubert and recorded by Hilson for the soundtrack for the German film Zweiohrküken (2009).
-The track was featured on a re-released edition of Hilson's 2009 studio album In a Perfect World....
-It debuted at number 1 on the official German Top 100 Singles chart and was certified Platinum.
+It was written and produced by German musicians David Jost and Robin Grubert and recorded by Hilson for the soundtrack for the German film Zweiohrküken (2009).
+The track was later also featured on a re-released edition of Hilson's 2009 studio album In a Perfect World....
+The song debuted at number 1 on the official German Top 100 Singles chart and was eventually certified Platinum by the Bundesverband Musikindustrie (BVMI).
 After its success in Germany, the song entered many other charts in Mainland Europe.

 Commercial use

 In April 2010, the song was used in a commercial for the broadcasting of US show 90210 on the UK channel E4.